 Yet the UK records a mean 2% cycling rate overall, with women making nearly three times fewer cycling journeys than men.
-Sustrans recently produced a report, ‘Women: Reducing the gender gap’, of 7,700 people surveyed across seven major cities outside of London, which found that 73% of women in these cities never ride a bike.
+In 2018 Sustrans produced a report, ‘Women: Reducing the gender gap’, of 7,700 people surveyed across seven major cities outside of London, which found that 73% of women in these cities never ride a bike.

 It’s not that men are more ethically minded than women, or that cycling is more appealing to men than women – 30% of women surveyed who never ride a bike said that they would like to, and 68% said their city would be a better place to live and work if more people cycled.
 But women have different needs and experiences to men, and these are not being translated well into transport planning.

 A key issue is that women generally report heightened fears of traffic than men.
 76% of women in the survey who cycle, or would like to start, would find cycle routes along the road (but physically separated from traffic) very helpful in this.

 Women are furthermore more likely to make chain trips: dropping children off at school, then travelling on to work, to the shops and then back to pick up the children.
 Parts of these trips are often in radial areas rather than in city centres.
 Cycling infrastructure is getting better inside cities, whether it’s on protected cycleways, on main roads, or on quieter back routes.
 But radial journeys in outer cities are still under represented.

 How to improve things